 Why use entry-exit surveys?These surveys, which ask about participants' experience with the program, are part of PREP performance measures.
 Using the surveys is a requirement of PREP funding.

-What questions are asked on the PREP entry-exit surveys?The entry and exit surveys ask different questions.
-When surveys are given to a group that includes youth under age 14, some questions are omitted from the entry survey.
+What questions are asked on the PREP entry-exit surveys?The Entry survey asks information about participant demographics, native language, and living situation.
+The Exit survey has the same questions, and adds a few about their experience with the program.
 The PDFs below show the questions asked on each survey.
 Participants will complete electronic surveys; these PDFs should only be used when preparing staff and arranging for permission to administer the surveys.

 - Sessions.
 Educators give the entry survey to participants at the beginning of the first session of the cycle, and give the exit survey after the last activity in the EBP is completed.

 - Cycles.
-PREP providers are required to use exit surveys with every PREP EBP cycle, but the use of entry surveys varies by age and setting.
+PREP providers are required to use both surveys with every PREP EBP cycle.

 Why are we using electronic surveys?Surveys are completed via the Offline Qualtrics Survey app, which ACT for Youth will help providers set up on tablets or other devices that will be used by participants.
 Collecting data electronically speeds up the data collection and analysis processes while maintaining confidentiality and reducing costs.
 This means ACT for Youth can more quickly summarize findings for more providers.